alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Treat `Result<TSuccess, TError>` as internal plumbing.
 At the boundary (API controller, UI, etc.), unwrap it (e.g., to `IActionResult`) using `Match`.

-**Never return** a raw `Result` object directly to the frontend.
+**Usually avoid returning** a raw `Result` object directly to the frontend.
 It’s an internal plumbing tool, not a public data contract.
 Returning it is a **leaky abstraction**: it forces your JavaScript client to learn about your internal C# architecture.

 In ASP.NET Core, **`ProblemDetails` is the standard error shape**, so mapping `Result` → `ProblemDetails` is usually better than a custom `{ success: false, error: ... }` wrapper.